Fountains of Çeşme

 Kabadayi Fountain (1839)

 Location: Junction Sk.
 1005/1043.
-Situation: Attached to adjacent building.
+Situation: Attached to the adjacent building.
 Size: 4.60m x 3.33m x 3.35m.
-Status: Listed for preservation July 1992, reasonable condition considering decrepit adjacent building.
+Status: Listed for preservation in July 1992, with reasonable condition considering the decrepit adjoining building.
 Properties: Cut stone facade, columns and arches, rubble masonry dome covered in plant growth.

 Kaymakam Fountain (1886)

-Municipality plaque inscription reads: “Kaymakam Sadik Bey Fountain was constructed by kaymakam Sadik Bey in 1303 (Hegira calendar), 1886 (Gregorian calendar).
-By the leadership of Association of Cesme Hotels, it was restored by the support of Izmir Zone Foundations Directorship and Municipality of Cesme, sponsorship of Dear Mehmet Akpinar and Umart Architecture October 23 2015.”
+The municipality plaque inscription reads: “Kaymakam Sadik Bey Fountain was constructed by Kaymakam Sadik Bey in 1303 (Hegira calendar), 1886 (Gregorian calendar).
+By the leadership of the Association of Cesme Hotels, it was restored with the support of Izmir Zone Foundations Directorship and Municipality of Cesme, sponsorship of Dear Mehmet Akpinar and Umart Architecture October 23 2015.”

 Köste Street Fountain (Unknown circa late C18th)

 Location: Junction Sk.
 3025 (previously Köste Street)/3033.
-Situation: Currently freestanding was attached to demolished property boundary wall.
+Situation: Currently, freestanding was attached to the demolished property boundary wall.
 Size: 3.19m x 2.53m x 2.42m.
-Status: Listed for preservation July 1992, restored from plaster covering, good condition.
+Status: Listed for preservation in July 1992, restored from plaster covering, and in good condition.
 Properties: Cut stone and rubble masonry, pitched roof.

-Municipality plaque inscription reads: “As there isn’t a subscription the date of construction and the person who built it is unknown”
+The municipality plaque inscription reads: “As there isn’t a subscription, the date of construction and the person who built it is unknown.”

 Köste Street Wall Fountain (Unknown)